mootools/mootools-core/Docs/Element/Element.md

 Element Method: toggleClass {#Element:toggleClass}
 --------------------------------------------------

-Adds or removes the passed in class name to the Element, depending on if it's present or not.
+Adds or removes the passed in class name to the Element, depending on whether or not it's already present.

 ### Syntax: